Khalil2000web/Of/privacy-policy.md

 </ul>
 <p>7.
 ACCEPTANCE OF PRIVACY POLICY</p>
 <p>By using this Site, you acknowledge that you have read and understood this Privacy Policy.
 If you do not agree to this policy, please discontinue use of the Site.</p>

+<p>8.
+NEWSLETTER SIGN-UP AND DATA COLLECTION VIA FORMSPREE</p>
+<p>8.1 Email Subscription Form</p>
+<p>The site provides a newsletter sign-up form where you may submit your email address to receive updates about site news, promotions, and other information related to Khaliiil.com.
+The form is hosted by Formspree.io, a third-party service used to collect your email and send you communications.</p>
+<p>8.2 Third-Party Privacy</p>
+<p>When you submit your email address through the newsletter form, it is processed and stored by Formspree.io.
+We recommend reviewing Formspree’s privacy policy to understand how they handle your data.
+The link to their privacy policy can be found here: Formspree Privacy Policy.</p>
+<p>8.3 Data Usage</p>
+<p>Your email address will only be used to send you the newsletter and updates.
+We do not share or sell your email address with any third parties.
+You can unsubscribe from the newsletter at any time using the “unsubscribe” link provided in the emails.</p>

 </div>